doublesymmetry/react-native-track-player/docs/Build-Preferences.md

 permalink: /build-preferences/
 ---

-You can change a few properties for building the module in your app, those properties can be set in a JSON file in the root folder of your app (the same folder where `index.android.js` and `node_modules` are stored).
-The file should be named `track-player.json`, and it should look like this:
+You can optionally configure a few options for how the Track Player module is built in your app.
+Add a JSON file named `track-player.json` to the root folder of your app (the same folder where `index.android.js` and `node_modules` are stored) and set one or more of the following properties:

 ```json
 {